Database Diagram (ERD) Design Tool for SQL Server

 Using reverse engineering to create database models from existing databases

 With dbForge Studio for SQL Server, you can easily export database schemas.
-Invoke the Generate Scripts Wizard from the Database menu > Tasks > Generate Scripts.
+Invoke Generate Scripts Wizard from the Database menu > Tasks > Generate Scripts.
 After setting the required connection and database, specify the path and file name for the output, set up a few other options, and click Generate to launch the generation.

 You can also create a scripts folder or a snapshot using the Studio.
 The former is a set of scripts that represent your database schema.
 The latter is a file that contains information about the structure of your database in XML.
-Invoke the Create Scripts Folder or Snapshot dialog box from the Database menu > Tasks > Create Scripts Folder or Snapshot.
+Invoke the Create Scripts Folder or Snapshot dialog from the Database menu > Tasks > Create Scripts Folder or Snapshot.
 Select the required source type (database or snapshot) and specify the connection and the database (or the path to your snapshot).
 Along with a couple of auxiliary configurations, you set the path to store your scripts folder/snapshot file and click Create to launch the generation.

 For your convenience, the generation of scripts folders and snapshots can be automated via the command-line interface using the Save Command Line button.

-Using forwarded engineering to create a database
+Using forward engineering to create a database

 from a database model

-dbForge Studio for SQL Server allows you to create a database from a database model with the help of forwarded engineering.
+dbForge Studio for SQL Server allows you to create a database from a database model via forward engineering.
 First of all, you need to create an empty database.
-For this navigate to Database > New Database.
-Enter the database name in the Name field and choose the required owner from the Owner drop-down menu.
-If required, type the description.
-Click Apply Changes.
+For this, navigate to Database > New Database.

 You will see the created database after you click Refresh.
-To link the database to Source Control, right-click it and navigate to Source Control > Link Database to Source Control:
+To link the database to Source Control, right-click it and navigate to Source Control > Link Database to Source Control.

-Then click the plus icon in the Source control repository field and select the folder you have generated with the Create Scripts Folder or Snapshot option in the previous step:
+Then click the plus icon in the Source control repository field and select the folder you have generated with the Create Scripts Folder or Snapshot option in the previous step.

 To populate the created database with these objects, just select Remote changes and click Get Latest.
-All data will be added to the table:
+All data will be added to the table.